 Where to Put a Humidifier in the Bedroom & Living Room – A Guide

-Home / Blog / Where to Put a Humidifier in the Bedroom & Living Room – A Guide
+Home / How to / Where to Put a Humidifier in the Bedroom & Living Room – A Guide

 Maintaining optimal humidity in your home is critical for keeping comfort and well-being.
 As per the environmental protection Agency (EPA), the humidity level inside the house should be maintained within 30-50%.
 Dry air can make your surroundings uncomfortable, impact your health, and irritate your lungs and skin.
 A humidifier adds moisture to the air, making breathing easier and the indoor climate comfortable.
 Humidifiers help reduce airborne viruses and allergens, relieve dry skin and congestion, improve sleep quality, and keep you and your family healthy.